ls1intum/Artemis/docs/user/exercises/modeling.rst

 The following screenshot illustrates the second section of the form.
 It consists of:

-- *Enable automatic assessment suggestions*: Option that determines whether or not to enable assessment suggestions automatically
+- *Enable automatic assessment suggestions*: When enabled, Artemis tries to automatically suggest assessments for diagram elements based on previously graded submissions for this exercise.
 - *Problem Statement*: Field to state problem statement of an exercise
 - *Assessment Instructions*: Instructions for instructor while assessing the submission